Hexagram 17隨Following

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 17 names a very specific working posture: the actor faces a decision about alignment, and the discipline is the recognition of what is genuinely worth following — whether that is a senior figure, a strategic direction, or simply the rhythm of the times.
 The Wings give the canonical reading: the firm comes and places itself below the yielding, movement is met with delight, and the world follows the times.
 Wang Bi sharpens the structural reading: 隨 is not a hexagram about obedience but about correspondence, and the line-by-line texts describe specific configurations in which the actor’s alignment either matches or fails to match the surrounding arrangement of forces.
 Zhu Xi reframes the hexagram around the line-2 / line-3 pair — the same two figures, the inverse choice — and stresses that the only place in the hexagram where seeking is met by obtaining is line 3, where the actor follows the stronger figure and dwells in firm-correctness.
-The divinatory manual Bushi Zhengzong reads 17 strictly as the marker for decisions about alignment — whose direction to commit to, whether to stay with the current leadership, whether to follow a mentor or principal into a new configuration — rather than as commentary on whether the actor is morally up to following.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 17 as a marker for decisions about alignment — whose direction to commit to, whether to stay with the current leadership, whether to follow a mentor or principal into a new configuration — rather than as commentary on whether the actor is morally up to following.
 The unified posture across all four sources is the same: Following is a discipline for reading what is actually worth aligning with, sustaining the alignment when it is right, and recognising that the most generous outcomes in the hexagram concentrate at the positions where the calibration is exact.

 Yi ZhuanTuan + Xiang · Ten Wings